paulczar/ci-demo/blog.md

 $ up
 ```

-Docker Compose v1.5 allows variable substitution so I can pull AWS credentials from env variables which means they don't need to be saved to git and each dev can use their own bucket etc.  This is done as simply as adding these lines to the `docker-compose.yml` file in the `environment` section:
+Docker Compose v1.5 allows variable substitution so I can pull AWS credentials from environment variables which means they don't need to be saved to git and each dev can use their own bucket etc.  This is done by simply adding these lines to the [docker-compose.yml](https://github.com/paulczar/ci-demo/blob/development/docker-compose.yml) file in the `environment` section:

 ```
 ghost: